ahuacate/nas-hardmetal/README.md

 | **home** | 10XX | ==>> | 1606
 | **private** | 10XX | ==>> | 1607

-Using a CLI terminal connect to your Synology:
+Again using a CLI terminal connected to your Synology:
 ```
 # Replace IP with yours
 ssh admin@192.168.1.10
 ```
 Login as 'admin' and enter your Synology admin password at the prompt.
 The CLI terminal will show `admin@nas-01:~$` (replacing `nas-01` with your hostname) if successful.

-Synology DSM is Linux so we need switch user `root`.
-In the CLI terminal type the following to switch to `root@nas-01:~#` :
+You need to switch the user to `root`.
+In the terminal type:
 ```
 sudo -i
 ```